-What is a lease liability and how do you calculate it?
+What is lease liability and how is it calculated?

-Download our free present value calculator to determine lease liability:
+Use our free present value calculator to determine your lease liabilities:

 The ROU asset and operating leases